 Handle Description Message played announce_before_recording This is an announcement that the calling party N/A (custom message, hears before the call is actually sent to the no default) destination and before the recording starts.
 The feature can be activated with Applications /play_announce_before_recording domain or subscriber preference.
 NAT and Media Flow Control / record_call preferecence has to be activated as well.
-Loopplay doesn't have effect on this element. block_in This is what the calling party hears when a call Your call is blocked by is made from a number that is blocked by the the number you are incoming block list ( adm_block_in_list , trying to reach. block_in_list customer/subscriber , , , preferences) block_out This is what the calling party hears when a call Your call to the number is made to a number that is blocked by the you are trying to reach outgoing block list ( adm_block_out_list , is blocked. block_out_list customer/subscriber preferences) block_ncos This is what the calling party hears when a call Your call to the number biock_nees is made to a number that is blocked by the you are trying to reach NCOS level assigned to the subscriber or is not permitted. domain (the NCOS level chosen in ncos and is not permitted. adm ncos preferences).
-PLEASE NOTE: It is not possible to configure the status code and text. block_override_pin_wrong Announcement played to calling party if it The PIN code you have used wrong PIN code to override the outgoing entered is not correct. user block list or the NCOS level for this call (the PIN set by block_out_override_pin and adm_block_out_override_pin preferences) callee_busy Announcement played on incoming call to the The number you are subscriber which is currently busy (486 trying to reach is response from the UAS) currently busy.
+Loopplay doesn't have effect on this element. block_in This is what the calling party hears when a call Your call is blocked by is made from a number that is blocked by the the number you are incoming block list (adm_block_in_list, trying to reach. block_in_list customer/subscriber preferences) block_out This is what the calling party hears when a call Your call to the number is made to a number that is blocked by the you are trying to reach outgoing block list (adm block out list, is blocked. block_out_list customer/subscriber preferences) block_ncos This is what the calling party hears when a call Your call to the number is made to a number that is blocked by the you are trying to reach NCOS level assigned to the subscriber or is not permitted. domain (the NCOS level chosen in ncos and adm_ncos preferences).
+PLEASE NOTE: It is not possible to configure the status code and text. block_override_pin_wrong Announcement played to calling party if it The PIN code you have biock_overinde_pin_wrong used wrong PIN code to override the outgoing entered is not correct. user block list or the NCOS level for this call entered is not correct. (the PIN set by block out override pin and adm_block_out_override_pin preferences) The number way are callee_busy Announcement played on incoming call to the The number you are subscriber which is currently busy (486 trying to reach is response from the UAS) currently busy.
 Please try again later. callee_offline Announcement played on incoming call to the The number you are subscriber which is currently not registered trying to reach is currently not available.
 Please try again later.